Karbovanets/docs/node-json-rpc.md

 status | status of the request | string transactions | array of transactions in mempool* | array

-\* empty array means that currently there are no transactions in mempool
+\* Empty array means that currently there are no transactions in mempool.

 Transactions entry attributes: